Hatch, John Davis, b. 1907 d. 1996

 Collection Summary: The papers of art historian, collector, educator, and museum administrator John Davis Hatch measure 24.9 linear feet and date from 1790-1995.
 Within the papers are biographical materials; correspondence; personal business and legal documents; diaries; research, organization and teaching files; writings; printed materials; photographs; and works of art (mostly sketches) by American artists.
 Research files regarding artists and specific subjects comprise the bulk of this collection.

-Biographical/Historical Note: John Davis Hatch (1907-1996) was an art historian, collector, art consultant, and museum director, in Boston, Mass.
+Biographical/Historical Note: John Davis Hatch (1907-1996) was an art historian, collector, art consultant, and museum director, in Boston, Massachusetts.

 John Davis Hatch and the John Davis Hatch estate donated his papers to the Archives of American Art in several installments between 1960-1996.
 Many of the primary materials relating to John Vanderlyn were acquired by Hatch from a photographer in Kingston, New York who received them from a niece of Vanderlyn.
 Robert Graham of James Graham and Sons gave Vanderlyn's will to Hatch.